zhengjunyao-work/arc24/docs/modeling/Iteration_22_learning_inputs_distribution.md

 ## TODO

+- [ ] Refactor prompt code to remove duplications, verify that inference results do not change.
 - [ ] Refactor the code to allow using different prompts
 - [ ] Update fine-tune script to support a more complex configuration for train data (filepath and prompt)
 - [ ] Quick experiments to validate implementation